-- 28.Bury St Edmunds Town Council: No objection based on information received. - 29.Fornham All Saints: Object.
+- 47. Bury St Edmunds Town Council: No objection based on information received. - 48.
+Bury Town Council: (following reconsultation carried out in August 2017) supports the creation of a municipal operational hub, notes the submission of the Suffolk Preservation Society and the amendments and measures proposed by the applicant. - 49.
+Fornham All Saints Parish Council: Object.
 Attention is drawn to the transport appraisal submitted by Great Barton Parish Council, Fornham St Martin cum Genevieve and Fornham All Saints which will be submitted with the response from Great Barton Parish Council.
 Application fails to appropriately forecast traffic impacts of growth.
-Traffic congestion is a major concern and with the effect that additional hub traffic will have on an 'already dangerous' roundabout at the A143 Fornham Road junction on Barton Hill where vehicles speeds are 70mph and visibility is low and where traffic is already congested or high in volume.
+Traffic congestion is a major concern and with the effect that additional hub traffic will have on an 'already dangerous' roundabout at the A134 Fornham Road junction on Barton Hill where vehicles speeds are 70mph and visibility is low and where traffic is already congested or high in volume.
 Concerned at conflict with policy BV14 which identifies employment land and why Hollow Road Farm has been chosen when it is not allocated for employment/industrial uses.
 Pleased to see that the application will go before Secretary of State for determination.
 The Parish Council acknowledges improvements to the layout with additional safety features.